fermyon/spin/docs/content/sips/013-cloud-plugin.md

 One recommendation was to design `spin cloud` in a generic fashion.
-In this manner, "cloud providers" (including Fermyon Cloud) would integrate with `spin cloud` .
+In this manner, "cloud providers" (including Fermyon Cloud) would integrate with `spin cloud`.
 Customers would use `spin cloud login` and `spin cloud deploy` to deploy Spin applications to their hosting platform of choice.

-We hope to one day be in a position where partners are coming to us to design such a system.
-We hope that might happen in the future (and we are open to the idea of collaborating on such a project!).
+Rather than a generic plugin that prescribes a command flow for all clouds, we hope partners come to us to add their own plugin for deploying Spin applications to their cloud (and we are open to the idea of collaborating on such a project!).
 For the initial launch, the goal of this SIP is to make the least invasive change to the existing `spin login` and `spin deploy` experience.

 ### Will users be able to run CRUD operations on Cloud specific objects (like a KV store)?